alaingalvan/CrossShader/readme.md

 npm i cross-shader
 ```

+Note the use of `dash-case` vs `CamelCase` for the npm module name, this is to follow the JavaScript community's focus on making names that fit well with browser URLs.

-CrossShader will be available as as an npm module that you can include in your project as a dependency.
-This will require Node 8.x or above, or [a browser that supports WebAssembly](https://caniuse.com/#feat=wasm).
+Using this module will require Node 8.x or above, or [a browser that supports WebAssembly](https://caniuse.com/#feat=wasm).

 ### C++ Installation